 Hemorrhoids

-- More often than not, rectal bleeding during pregnancy is caused by hemorrhoids.
-Hemorrhoids are usually swollen blood vessels in the rectal area and are often the result of straining during a bowel movement or sitting for long periods of time on the toilet bowl.
-Although they can be alarming and painful, they are typically not a cause for serious concern.
+More often than not, rectal bleeding during pregnancy is caused by hemorrhoids.
+Hemorrhoids are swollen blood vessels located in the rectal area and are often the result of straining during a bowel movement or sitting for long periods of time on the toilet.
+During pregnancy, the growing uterus places significant pressure on the veins in the pelvic region, which makes hemorrhoids considerably more common in expectant mothers than in the general population.

 Frequent constipation or diarrhea

-- Nearly half of all pregnant women experience constipation and diarrhea.
-This is caused by a combination of stress, increased progesterone hormones, abdominal pressure from the baby, decreased exercise, or irregular iron levels.
-These bowel changes can put a strain on the anus, causing rectal bleeding.
+Nearly half of all pregnant women experience constipation and diarrhea at some point during their pregnancy.
+This is caused by a combination of factors including stress, increased progesterone hormones, abdominal pressure from the growing baby, decreased physical activity, and irregular iron levels from prenatal supplements.

 Vitamin deficiencies

-- Vitamin deficiencies are the culprit of many issues throughout pregnancy.
-As the body prepares for the fetus’s development and breastfeeding process, the mother needs to consume more foods that are rich in vitamins and nutrients to better support the baby.
-If a mother isn’t eating enough or supplementing her diet with vitamins, this can oftentimes lead to constipation or diarrhea, which can, in turn, cause rectal bleeding.
+Vitamin deficiencies are the culprit of many issues throughout pregnancy.
+As the body prepares for the fetus’s development and the eventual breastfeeding process, the mother’s nutritional needs increase substantially.
+If a mother isn’t eating enough or supplementing her diet appropriately with vitamins, this can lead to constipation or diarrhea which can, in turn, cause rectal bleeding.

 Food cravings

-- During pregnancy, women often experience food cravings for unique meals.
-If your diet while pregnant varies drastically from what you are accustomed to eating, then this can cause digestive issues that may lead to rectal bleeding.
+During pregnancy, women often experience intense food cravings that result in dietary patterns that differ dramatically from their usual habits.
+If your diet while pregnant varies drastically from what you are accustomed to eating — for example, consuming more processed foods, red meats, or foods low in fiber — this can cause digestive disruption that may lead to constipation, diarrhea, and ultimately rectal bleeding.
+Being mindful of nutritional balance even when navigating cravings helps protect digestive health throughout the pregnancy.

 Can I Prevent Rectal Bleeding?

-If you are experiencing frequent rectal bleeding throughout your pregnancy, there are a few measures you can take to provide a more comfortable pregnancy moving forward!
+If you are experiencing frequent rectal bleeding throughout your pregnancy, there are several measures you can take to make for a more comfortable pregnancy moving forward.
 To avoid or prevent the worsening of hemorrhoids and anal fissures, implement some lifestyle changes to help you stay regular and avoid strained bowel movements:

 Eat a high-fiber diet

-- Eat a diet rich in foods like whole-grain cereals and bread, as well as fruit and vegetables.
-Avoid heavily processed or excessively sugared foods where possible.
+Eat a diet rich in foods like whole-grain cereals and bread, as well as fruits and vegetables.
+Fiber adds bulk to stool and helps it pass more easily, significantly reducing the need for straining.
+Avoid heavily processed or excessively sugary foods where possible, as these slow digestion and contribute to constipation.

 Drink plenty of water